• Skip to primary navigation

 When Cookies Spread Too Much

-Cookies that spread into thin, lacy puddles are almost always signaling the same thing: the structure set too late, and the fat ran ahead of everything else.
-In other words, the butter melted faster than the flour network could firm up.
+When my cookies spread into thin, lacy puddles, it almost always means the same thing: the structure set too late and the fat ran ahead of everything else.
+In plain language, the butter melted faster than the flour network could firm up, so the dough just kept relaxing outward instead of holding its shape.

 Likely science-backed causes